nicsig/config/.vim/plugin/README/matchup.md

 ##
 # Todo
+## Read the README

+    :e ~/.vim/plugged/vim-matchup/README.md

+It contains information which are not documented at `:h matchup`.

+Btw, should we include them in PR?

 ## In `augroup foo`, the `f` is wrongly highlighted.

 The   issue   seems   to   come   from   our   `b:match_words`   assignment   in